jpgoldberg/unclock-crypto-engineering/Homework/2022-11-25/exercises.md

 ![violin chart comparing early/late keys with a 32 character alphabet](./32abc-violin.svg)

-I _will_ need to actually run statistics to see how measurable the differences are.
+When I run my comparison here, I get _t_ statistic of -0.444 (p = 0.329).
+This isn't telling me that I get no difference, but it is telling that the differences could well be due to chance.

 ### Side channel: lookup position in String/Vector